Getting Started

 Create your first Kajoo Agentic workspace, connect your environments, and start working with agents — step by step.

-This guide walks you through creating a Kajoo Agentic workspace, connecting your environments, and starting your first agentic delivery workflow.
+This guide walks you through creating a Kajoo Agentic workspace, connecting your environments, and starting your first AI-assisted delivery workflow.

 Step 1 — Access Kajoo Agentic